Loading lesson…

 The big idea: AI compresses special education documentation time dramatically.
 Every output requires professional review and FERPA-compliant inputs.

-What is the core idea behind "Special Education AI Tools: Amplifying Support Without Replacing It"?
+What is the main idea of "Special Education AI Tools: Amplifying Support Without Replacing It"?

-Which best describes the scope of "Special Education AI Tools: Amplifying Support Without Replacing It"?
+Which action would help you apply "Special Education AI Tools: Amplifying Support Without Replacing It" responsibly?